10 Pregnancy Symptoms You Should Never Ignore

 Back pain that just doesn’t quit?
 Call the doctor.
 He or she can check to make sure it’s just normal pregnancy pain and not a sign of kidney or bladder infection, cyst, miscarriage or preterm labor.

 Hey, maybe you got up too fast and you’re experiencing some normal pregnancy dizziness.
 But blurry vision that’s persistent or comes along with other symptoms, such as swelling, abdominal pain, headache or rapid weight gain, could be a sign of preeclampsia or gestational diabetes, both of which require medical treatment.

 You’re more vulnerable to cold and flu germs while you’re pregnant, so a fever is actually pretty likely to happen sometime during this nine months.
 But if your fever lasts longer than 24 to 36 hours, see the doctor.
 There are a number of viruses and conditions that can cause fever, and it’s important to get yours diagnosed and treated.

 Baby moving less often

 Feeling baby kick?
 Make a mental note.
 Or heck, mark it down!
-If baby’s movements are pretty regular, that’s reassurance that everything’s a-okay, but if you notice a chance in his kicking patterns, it’s worth it to have a medical professional check on him.
+If baby’s movements are pretty regular, that’s reassurance that everything’s a-okay, but if you notice a change in kicking patterns, it’s worth it to have a medical professional check on baby.